PollyFenne/Address_API/README.md

 ## Handling Requests

 ### Storing people, houses and addresses:
-The API allows users to add a 'house' entry to the dataset using a POST method to the route '/houses'
+The API allows users to add a 'house' entry to the dataset using a POST method to the route '/houses' to push their entry onto the dataset

 ### Look up a house, its address and owner:
 Users can pull a house's information by using GET methods to specific house IDs (i.e. /houses/2) or use the GET method to get all houses by using the path (/houses)